 Should you have any questions regarding the IAP please contact ISTAT at IAPExecutiveDirector@istat.org.

 Becoming an ISTAT Certified Appraiser

 Once accepted into the IAP as an Appraiser Candidate, in order to sit for the four certification exams (Appraisal, Ethics & Methodology, Finance and Technical) one must meet the following requirements and submit an application – available for IAP members on the IAP portal:

 - Minimum of two years full time equivalent appraising experience (may be spread over up to no more than five years)

 - Minimum of five years of full-time professional experience in aviation-related activities

-- While a Candidate, attend a continuing education session (currently held in conjunction with ISTAT Americas and ISTAT EMEA)
+- While a Candidate, attend a continuing education session either in person or Zoom

 Advancement to Senior Appraiser

 In order to sit for the exam to become an ISTAT Certified Senior Appraiser, at the time of the exam, an ISTAT Certified Appraiser must have held such status for at least twenty-three months and have a minimum of seven years full-time professional aviation-related experience, of which no less than six years shall have been spent conducting aircraft appraisals.
-The application may be found here.
+Applications are available for IAP members on the IAP portal.